lizkim17/d2mr-assessment-lizkim/Mini Project 1/assessment.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

+1.  use frequent, informative comments in code and markdown
+2.  find and understand documentation for R packages and functions
+3.  follow a debugging workflow with independent and collaborative strategies
+6.  customize RStudio
+8.  parse and write complex `for` and `while` loops
+9.  create and use intermediate datasets
+10. determine when code is better suited for a sourced script vs. a notebook chunk and source scripts appropriately
+14. define “tidy” data and explain its advantages and disadvantages
+15. recognize and interpret common data visualizations
+16. determine most appropriate visualizations and analyses for specific research questions and data

 <!-- Explanation of demonstrated unassessed objectives above this line -->